Wið færstice

 As with many old Anglo-Saxon charms, it is presumed that physical gestures were intended to accompany the recitation of the text.
-In this case, the "Wið færstice" is intended to be accompanied by boiling feverfew, red dead-nettle grown in grain, and plantain, then boiling it all in a bowl of butter.
+In this case, the is intended to be accompanied by boiling feverfew, red dead-nettle grown in grain, and plantain, then boiling it all in a bowl of butter.
 A knife is dipped into the potion and then rubbed against the source of pain.
 Despite the popular use of these herbs in forms of remedial healing, the use of these plants may have been more symbolic than practical.
 Many old Anglo-Saxon charms draw upon the symbolism of both pagan traditions as well as ancient Christian traditions, and the use of plants in the texts were likely related to these religious references.

 Content

 The first seventeen lines of the "Wið færstice" have been referred to as its "epic introduction".

 Howell D. Chickering Junior expressed the view that there "probably is no epic or mythic narrative" behind this introductory section, instead arguing that it should be seen as "a dramatic verbal performance".
 As edited and translated by Alaric Hall, the text runs: